bloominstituteoftechnology/webtesting-iv-challenge/api.md

 #### Notes

-1. When there ama with id does not exist:
+1. When the AMA with `id` does not exist:

 Request: `[GET] /api/ama/ayxwvutsrqponmlkjihgfedcba0987654321`